 Getting the highest financial recovery for your injuries means having someone on your side who has experience in this area.
-You need a personal injury attorney who knows how to handle insurance companies as well as fulfill all of the tedious legal requirements involved in processing a claim, including:
+You need an injury attorney who knows how to handle insurance companies as well as fulfill all of the tedious legal requirements involved in processing a claim, including:

 - Drafting and filing all required claims paperwork

 - Investigating your case and analyzing any collected evidence

 - Calculating the economic and non-economic damages for your case

 - Negotiating with insurance companies

 - Taking your case to trial if called for.

 Once you choose Steven H. Heisler to represent you, you no longer have to worry about the progress of your claim.
 He takes care of everything but keeps you in the loop as the case moves toward resolution.